websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/sharepoint-integration/enabling-liferays-rest-connector-to-sharepoint.md

    ![Click on Add to create a new SharePoint Search configuration entry.](./enabling-liferays-rest-connector-to-sharepoint/images/03.png)

-1. Enter a SharePoint Results SourceID for the new entry.
+1. Enter a custom SharePoint Results SourceID for the new entry.

-1. Click on *Save* when finished. -->
+1. Click *Save* when finished.

 ## Additional Information